linux-test-project/lcov/tests/README.md

   - SIZE

-    Select the size of the artifical coverage files used for testing.
+    Select the size of the artificial coverage files used for testing.
     Supported values are small, medium, and large.

     The default value is small.